 In 2019, the one-of-a-kind Starbucks Reserve Roastery in Tokyo opened its doors.
-One of only six in the world, this four-story Roastery combines the art and craft of coffee in an immersive coffee house experience celebrating Japanese culture.
+One of only six in the world, this four-storey Roastery combines the art and craft of coffee in an immersive coffee house experience celebrating Japanese culture.

 Located in Nakameguro, a cool hotspot filled with quirky shops and trendy boutiques as well as a picturesque cherry blossom-lined canal.
 The Roastery was designed to fit seamlessly into the local aesthetic, referencing Japan’s landscape and traditional crafts.